 These exchanges act as intermediaries between buyers and sellers, matching them up and executing trades.
 They typically charge fees for their services, which can vary depending on the exchange and the transaction type.

-A crypto wallet is a digital tool that allows users to store, send, and receive cryptocurrencies.
+A crypto wallet is a tool that allows users to store, send, and receive cryptocurrencies.
 It is designed to hold the private keys needed to access a user’s cryptocurrency on the blockchain.

 There are different types of crypto wallets available in the market today, and they can broadly be classified into two categories: hot wallets and cold wallets.